 This course is a continuation of Rad 100 Intro to Rad Tech.
-The major emphasis of Radiographic Positioning and Procedures II is the completion of the lower extremity from the IRT course, vertebral column, bony thorax, and soft tissue neck.
+The major emphasis of Radiographic Positioning and Procedures II is the completion of the upper and lower extremities from the RAD 100 course, vertebral column, bony thorax, and soft tissue neck.
 Students will also gain knowledge in arthrogram, myelogram, and surgical procedures.
 Pertinent anatomy is reviewed and positioning theories discussed.
 These theories are applied in a laboratory and clinical setting.